clowd/Clowd.Clipboard/README.md

 ## Clowd.BmpLib
-The purpose of this library is to provide a significantly more robust Bmp/Dib parser than currently exists in WPF or in System.Drawing (GDI+).
+The purpose of this library is to attempt to create a more robust BMP/DIB parser than currently exists in WPF or in System.Drawing (GDI+).
 It's initial purpose was to provide good interop with packed dibs on the Windows Clipboard.

 There are two big barriers to reading Bitmap's on the clipboard; Both `CF_DIB` and `CF_DIBV5` are available, but they lack `BITMAPFILEHEADER`'s.
-Additionally, WPF and GDI do not support the `BITMAPV5HEADER` present in `CF_DIBV5` and therefore can not properly read transparency.
-This library has been tested with a variety of weird, rare, invalid bitmap files and supports every bitmap reference file I could come across - including rare reader formats (like OS2v1, OS2v2) and rare  compression like RLE and Huffman1D.
+Additionally, WPF and GDI do not support the `BITMAPV5HEADER` present in `CF_DIBV5` and therefore can not properly read transparency data.
+This library has been tested with a variety of weird, rare, invalid bitmap files and supports every bitmap reference file I could come across - including rare reader formats (like OS2v1, OS2v2) and rare compression algorithms like RLE and Huffman1D.

 ### When should I use this library?
-If you have a need to read or write bitmaps to the windows clipboard, or if you need excellent compatibility with bitmaps written by other native applications, this library will do a much better job than GDI or WPF.
+If you have a need to read or write bitmaps to the windows clipboard, or if you need excellent compatibility with bitmaps written by other native applications, this library may possibly do a better job than GDI or WPF.

 ### How do I get it?